 As much as Lordon’s mention of a capitalist society mirrors without invoking a kind of immanent causality, it does so on a terrain that is ambiguously historicist.
 The center of Lordon’s argument is a progressive development of the colinearization of desire.
 At its first stage, that of primitive accumulation, all that is required for the reproduction of capital is the foreclosure of any non-capitalist alternative, the destruction of the commons or non-commodified conditions of reproduction.
 It is fear, the fear of starvation that compels the reproduction of capital.
 The increase of consumer society transforms this condition.
 One works no longer just to avoid starvation but to acquire objects of desire.
 Fordism is not just a new method of production, or a new regime of acquisition, but a new organization of desire.
 Finally, and this is the real object of Lordon’s critique, the third organization of desire, that of neoliberalism, organizes happiness and desire, the joyful affects, are no longer found in the consequence of work, the objects of consumption, but are found in the activity itself.
 This is the mantra of contemporary neoliberalism, that, in the words of Steve Jobs, “the only way to do great work is to love what you do.”
 It is this last regime of desire that tolerates no deviation, no gap between the striving of the individual and that of the capitalist enterprise, reducing every individual to “companies of one” that work harder the more they seek their desire and satisfaction in work itself.
 It is at this point that capital becomes immanent with the historical field.
 Lordon, however, is ambiguously historicist on this point.
 Ambiguous first because his remarks about capital are divided between a general anthropology in which every society, every mode of production, reproduces itself through the organization of desire, and a specific critique of contemporary capitalism as demanding a specific colinearization of desire.
 This ambiguity can be turn back onto Althusser’s text as well.
 Given Althusser’s argument about the historical legacy of Spinoza’s discovery of immanent causality, its emergence and eclipse, it is possible to ask why does the concept return in the mid-sixties?
 Perhaps, and this can only be a provocation, the capitalist mode of production appears more “immanent” more dependent upon its effects in the emergent consumer society of France in the sixties than in Marx’s time when capital was still emerging from its pre-capitalist conditions, still dependent on the state to destroy pre-capitalist relations.
 Immanent causality is not explicitly theorized with respect to its historical moment, the moment of real subsumption, but it bares traces of its historical period.

-Without intending to Lordon’s schema of three different regimes returns us to Althusser’s critique of historicism: it seems both necessary and obvious to argue that the three regimes of desire Lordon articulates must coexist in some sense in the same historical conjuncture, there are obviously people compelled to work out of fear of starvation working along side individuals motivated by consumer goods and those searching for their dream job.
+Without intending to Lordon’s schema of three different regimes returns us to Althusser’s critique of historicism: it seems both necessary and obvious to argue that the three regimes of desire Lordon articulates must coexist in some sense in the same historical conjuncture, there are obviously people compelled to work out of fear of starvation working along side individuals motivated by consumer goods as well those searching for their dream job.
+This is not just true globally, but locally as well: you could find all three in the same coffee shop, where busing tables coexists alongside of networking.
 Or, more to the point, these same articulations of desire would coexist even in the same individual, in the same compulsion to return to work the same day, which would be another way of asserting the ambivalence of the affects.
-Which in turn raises the more difficult problem of how to think together immanent causality and the differential temporality of the historical conjucture: the former suggests a kind of self-identity of capital producing and reproducing itself while the later posits every historical moment as torn between different temporalities, as absolutely not self-identical.
+Which in turn raises the more difficult problem of how to think together immanent causality and the differential temporality of the historical conjuncture: the former suggests a kind of self-identity of capital producing and reproducing itself while the later posits every historical moment as torn between different temporalities, as absolutely not self-identical.

 Lordon traverses the same basic problems of Althusser, but with fundamental differences, of what could be called its philosophical anthropology and historicism.
 Or rather he introduces both an anthropological reading of Spinoza, focusing on conatus and the affects as the articulation of human striving, and a historicist reading of immanent causality, understood in terms of the different historical articulation of desire.
 It could be possible to see this as a step back of sorts.
 However, there is a bit at least one step forward in this step back.
 Lordon’s turn towards the affects expands both the immanence of immanent causality, reminding us that such a cause must be extended to its intimately lived effects, and the terrain of reproduction.
 Reproduction of the relations of production are as much about the reproduction of desires, as they is ideology or an imagination.
 The conatus has to be understood as structured and structuring, structured by the history of encounters and affects, and structuring in the sense that its desires are what animate and give rise to institutions, economy, etc. Every child knows that an institution that is not in some sense passionately lived would not last a day.
 What Lordon foregrounds is the intimacy of immanent causality, the extent to which the economy, capital, is not just an economic structure, or even ideology, but an organization of striving, of desire.
 Framed in this way it is possible to understand the connection between the step forwards and backwards.
 The more immanent causality is brought into the intimate space of subjectivity, the more subjectivity is seen as not just an effect but also a cause, the more it seems possible to see this causality as a closed circle, as capital endlessly reproducing itself by producing the subjects that desire it.
 Immanent causality risks reproducing a historicism that goes far beyond the expressive variety.